felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 before ordering your next one.
 You don't want to make commitments that you might not be able to complete!
-I strongly advise to order only a single book at a time, especially at the start of your learning journey - don't get carried away!
+I strongly advise to order only a single book at a time, especially at the start of your learning journey - try not to get carried away!

 ## Idea 7: Track your progress by folding the corners